© OMTPC

 Thinking of going on a cruise?
 Explore Ontario through its myriad of rivers, and waterways!
 From intimate, romantic and cozy, luxury cruises that span a week to short boat trips, you have plenty of options to suit every budget from Windsor to Moosonee.
-Whether you want experience a fall colour tour in Muskoka or 1000 Islands, explore Trent Severn Waterway, or a 7 day cruise along St Lawerence River, or experience any of the Great Lakes (except Lake Michigan), you will find plenty of options in this list.
+Whether you want to experience a fall colour tour in Muskoka or 1000 Islands, explore Trent Severn Waterway, or a 7-day cruise along St Lawerence River, or experience any of the Great Lakes (except Lake Michigan), you will find plenty of options in this list.

 Which is the best tour?
 All tours showcase different parts of Ontario, so select the best for you, depending on your schedule and the budget!

-Most companies offer normal sightseeing cruises and lunch/dinner cruise.
-Cruise season(weather dependent) usually start around Mothers Day weekend in May and lasts until Thanksgiving weekend ( fall colour cruises), though some companies, like Hornblower Niagara offer tours until end of November.
+Most companies offer normal sightseeing cruises and lunch/dinner cruises.
+Cruise season (weather dependent) usually starts around Mothers Day weekend in May and lasts until Thanksgiving weekend ( fall colour cruises), though some companies, like Niagara City Cruises, offer tours until the end of November.
 Toronto companies also offer New Year’s eve party cruises.
-Cost of tours are approximate, might vary and may not include taxes and other fees.
+The cost of tours is approximate, might vary and may not include taxes and other fees.

 I. Niagara Region

-1. Hornblower Niagara Cruises
+1. Niagara City Cruises

 You may have seen the Falls before but you’ve never seen them quite like this.
 Hold onto your heart and keep your eyes wide open because you’re in for the thrill of a lifetime!
 The legendary Niagara Falls boat tour takes you as close as possible to the thundering roar, awesome power and amazing mist of the mighty Falls!
 Choose from the thrilling daytime Voyage To The Falls Boat Tour or one of extended fully-licensed, night-time Falls Illumination Cruises or Falls Fireworks Cruises.
 Details